 If your continued efforts are failing, and residents still refuse to comply, it may be time to implement DNA testing in your HOA.
 Under this system, animals are required to be registered and their DNA is stored.
 Samples from uncollected waste will be sent for testing.

-When the sample is matched to the dog, the resident will receive an official warning and charged the necessary fines.
+When the sample is matched to the dog, the resident will receive an official warning and be charged the necessary fines.

 Not everyone will agree to this because it’s too costly.
-Then again, if residents are fighting over it and the dispute should be settled with proof or evidence, DNA testing will of great help.
+Then again, if residents are fighting over it and the dispute should be settled with proof or evidence, DNA testing will be of great help.

 9. Enforce “No Pet Access” Areas